Who was the Viking who decided to stay near the Norfolk coast on the road from King’s Lynn to Hunstanton?

 Each one of these invasions had a huge impact on the nation, not just in terms of its history, but in influencing the language spoken, and in determining the names given to the places where people eventually settled to farm and raise families.

-What I want to do is illustrate some of this influence by looking at the place-names along a short, 14 mile road from the market town of King’s Lynn in Norfolk to the nearby seaside resort of Hunstanton – a road taken by hundreds of thousands of people each year.
+What I want to do is illustrate some of this influence by looking at the place-names along a short, 14 mile road from the town of King’s Lynn in Norfolk to the nearby seaside resort of Hunstanton – a road taken by hundreds of thousands of people each year.

 Celts At The Beginning?